nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/Item.rst

    :param destination: The restore destination.
    :param method: The restore method.
    :param restoreArgument: The restore argument.
+   :param maintainValidity: If true, item maintains it's validity.
+The default is false.
    :throws UnsupportedEncodingException: If encoding is not supported.
-   :throws BitcasaException: BitcasaException If a CloudFS API error occurs.
+   :throws BitcasaException: If a CloudFS API error occurs.
    :return: boolean A value indicating whether the operation was successful or not.

 setApplicationData
 ^^^^^^^^^^^^^^^^^^

-.. java:method:: public boolean setApplicationData(ApplicationData applicationData) throws BitcasaException, IOException
+.. java:method:: public boolean setApplicationData(JsonObject applicationData) throws BitcasaException
    :outertype: Item

    Sets the application data and sends update to CloudFS instantly.

-   :param applicationData: The application data of the item.
+   :param applicationData: The application data to be set.
-   :throws IOException: If a network error occurs.
    :throws BitcasaException: If a CloudFS API error occurs.
    :return: A value indicating whether the operation was successful or not.

 setName
 ^^^^^^^

-.. java:method:: public boolean setName(String name) throws BitcasaException, IOException
+.. java:method:: public boolean setName(String name) throws BitcasaException
    :outertype: Item

    Sets the item name.
 Updates the CloudFS account instantly.

    :param name: The item name.
-   :throws IOException: If a network error occurs.
    :throws BitcasaException: If a CloudFS API error occurs.
    :return: A value indicating whether the operation was successful or not.

+setParentId
+^^^^^^^^^^^

+.. java:method:: public void setParentId(String parentId)
+   :outertype: Item

+setShareKey
+^^^^^^^^^^^

+.. java:method:: public void setShareKey(String shareKey)
+   :outertype: Item

+   Sets the item's share key.

+   :param shareKey: The share key to be set.

+setState
+^^^^^^^^

+.. java:method:: public void setState(String state)
+   :outertype: Item

+   Set the parent state of the item.

+   :param state: The parent state to be set.

 toString
 ^^^^^^^^